 Trump's explicit threat to destroy Iran's civilian power infrastructure constitutes a per se violation of international humanitarian law.
 The threats escalated from 'obliterate' to a promise of …

 A sustained pattern of strikes on Iranian hospitals, ambulances, and medical infrastructure has killed healthcare workers and forced the evacuation of six hospitals.
-The WHO has verified 18 attacks on …
+The WHO verified 18 attacks on …

 US and Israeli strikes have damaged UNESCO World Heritage Sites and over 100 cultural heritage sites across Iran, including Golestan Palace, Isfahan's Naqsh-e Jahan Square complex, the 8th-century …